Birth Doula ServicesIn Portland, Oregon

 While childbirth educators do their best to equip partners with useful information and techniques, it is just too much to expect partners to remember everything and to know how to assist a person through labor instinctively.

 A doula’s knowledge, skills, and expertise allow partners to be less pressured and more present.
-The doula will offer practical suggestions, information, and techniques as needed, which enables partners to be much more relaxed, loving, and emotionally present.
+Your doula will offer practical suggestions, information, and techniques as needed, which enables partners to be much more relaxed, loving, and emotionally present.
 A doula can provide partners with helpful tips along the way and make it possible for partners to take much-needed breaks.

 There are also times when the labor or birth process can get intense or when things may take an unexpected turn.
 In these circumstances, partners may need as much emotional and informational support as the person in labor, and a doula can step in to reassure and care for the entire family.